wokamoto/dogmap.jp/wp-content/plugins/spirits-and-goblins/readme.txt

 You can set up 2-step verification using one-time password by this plugin.
 One-time password will be sent to your E-mail or your cell phone as a Short Message using Twilio.

+This plugin will soon require PHP 5.4 or higher.

 = Localization =
 "Spirits and Goblins" has been translated into languages.
 Our thanks and appreciation must go to the following for their contributions: